Artist’s Bio and CV

 Another recurring theme is food and a celebration of it, food and our relationship to it.
 As a necessity, something we touch daily, Beth finds it a rich place to play.

 Beth’s pieces are recognizable by the priority she gives to colour and light.
 She builds thin layers of acrylic on canvas, sometimes adding scraps of text, photos or found elements like feathers.
-Wordplay drives her titles, subtle humour her subject and material choices.
+Wordplay drives her titles, subtle surrealism and humour her subject and material choices.

 Originally from the Foothills of Alberta, Beth lives and paints in Fernie, BC, a mountain town within the homelands of the ?amaki?, the Ktunaxa.
+Find her CV here.